cajames/copy-reference.nvim/README.md

 # copy-reference.nvim

 A lightweight Neovim plugin to copy file references with line numbers to your clipboard.
-Great for sharing exact code locations.
+Great for sharing exact code locations with your friendly neighbourhood AI code agent.

 ## Features